When Few-Shot Learning Meets Video Object Detection: Experiments for Joint and Freeze

 In this section, we conduct experiments on the designed dataset under our proposed framework.
 We evaluate the different adaptation strategies of {\bf Joint} and {\bf Freeze} in different settings.
+We find it is not `frustratingly simple' when few-shot learning meets video object detection.
 We analyze the results and discover the {\it insufficiency} and {\it overfitting} problems in few-shot video object detection.